mateuscalza/gradient-partitioner/README.md

-# Gradient Partitioner [under development]
+# Gradient Partitioner
-A simple library to slice gradient for node and browser.
+A simple library to slice gradients for node and browser.

 ## Install
 ```